fergusfrl/RiverAggregator/README.md

 # Flow Aggregator

 > Restful API which surfaces aggregated New Zealand river data from various sources.
-> A live end point can be hit at https://aggflow.herokuapp.com/ though this endpoint may not be keep up to date with the latest commit.
+> A live end point can be hit at https://aggflow.herokuapp.com/ though this endpoint may not be keep up to date with the latest changes.

 ## Quick Start